CosmicPredator/anikimiapi/README.md

 >**Note:** If GogoAnime changes their domain, use the 'host' parameter.
 Otherwise, leave it blank.
 This parameter was optional and defaults to https://gogoanime.pe/
 ###
 #### Getting Anime search results
-You can search anime by using `search_anime` method, It returns the search results as a List of `ResultObject` which contains two arguments, the `title` and `animeid`.
+You can search anime by using `search_anime` method, It returns the search results as `ResultObject` which contains two arguments, the `title` and `animeid`.
 ```python3
 from anikimiapi import AniKimi